top of page

 Our Shetland accommodation is at Busta House Hotel on the shore of sheltered Busta Voe on mainland Shetland.
 The earliest part of the house was built in 1588 and then extended in 1748 and it has quite a history!
 If you have ever watched the Shetland TV Series you will recognize parts of the house.
 You can watch the sun set on the sea as you enjoy specially prepared Shetland lamb and seafood in the understated elegance of the Pitcairn Room restaurant.
 The unfussy cooking features good quality basic ingredients which include Scallops from Busta Voe and Locally Sourced Haddock or Plaice.
 We would not stay anywhere else on Shetland and once you experience its rich history, beautiful settings and warm hospitality we think you’ll agree!

-Tour price includes 16 nights of accommodation including overnight ferry.
+Tour price includes 17 nights of island and Edinburgh accommodation.
 Full Scottish breakfast each morning, all dinners and lunches listed in the itinerary, porterage of one suitcase per person, minibus travel including tour guide, knowledgeable guide for all tourist venues, all sightseeing as indicated in itinerary including any entrance fees and all taxes and service charges.

 $1695 single supplement.

-$1000 per person deposit to reserve.
-Please do not make a deposit until your application
+$1000 per person deposit to reserve your spot.

-Day 1 - September 25th - We will meet this morning at our Edinburgh Airport Accommodation and make our way north toward Inverness with a few stops along the way.
+Day 1 - September 25th - We will meet this morning at our Edinburgh Airport Accommodation and make our way north toward to just above Inverness with a few stops along the way.
 Our first stop will be the lovely Highland Village of Pitlochry.
 Queen Victoria called Pitlochry the loveliest spa town in Europe and it soon became a holiday destination that was a must among Victorians and all the way up to today.
-We think you will love it too!
-Our next stop is just up the road for Afternoon Tea near Bruar.
-After tea, we stop at the House of Bruar, home of Scottish Country Clothing with an extensive range of high quality products in both the Men’s and Ladies Clothing Halls.
+We think you will love it too, so you will have plenty of time to explore!
+Our next stop is just up the road at the House of Bruar, home of Scottish Country Clothing with an extensive range of high quality products in both the Men’s and Ladies Clothing Halls.
 You can also find the Finest Country Fayre of Traditional Scottish Food and Drink in the Food Halls and Delicatessen.
 It also houses the largest collection of Cashmere in the UK.
 The Country Living Shop carries plenty of choice for decorating your home, or even the perfect gift.
-We then make our way to the country house hotel near Inverness to get better acquainted before we start our island adventure.
-Welcoming Dinner and Overnight near Inverness.
+After getting your fill of shopping, we stop for Afternoon Tea before making our way further north to our country house hotel north of Inverness to get better acquainted before we start our island adventure together.
+Welcoming Dinner and Overnight north of Inverness.
 (B,L,D)

 Day 3 - September 27th - This morning we will have a Walking Tour that will familiarize you with Kirkwall.
 The Town Walk and Cathedral tour, starts at the harbour, moving up through the historic City and Royal Burgh of Kirkwall.
 We will follow the narrow, winding streets, that made up Kirkwall’s medieval coastline, listening to stories of the notorious Pressgang and of Orcadian wedding traditions.
 Hear about the fearsome Kirkwall Ba Game, that divides the town in half, at Christmas and New Year.
 Then get a guided tour around the magnificent 12th century St Magnus Cathedral.
 The tour ends in Tankerness House Gardens, with the story of Orkney’s very own Pirate Gow.
-After our tour we will find some lunch and then make our way to Kirkwall’s Harbour Front and the Orkney Distillery, the ideal attraction for gin enthusiasts looking for a quality visitor experience in the heart of Orkney’s main town.
-We will spend the afternoon here taking a full tour of the facility and to explore the process of making their Kirkjuvagr Gins.
-We will then craft our own gin recipe under the guidance of the guide, with over 30 botanicals to choose from.
-Then back home before dinner.
+After our tour, we make our way to Stromness where you can find some lunch before taking some time to explore.
+Stromness is a place shaped by the sea with old stone houses huddled along its sheltered harbour, with a tumbling network of flagstone streets, lanes, piers, and slipways lending a timeless feel to this unique town.
+The maritime heritage of Stromness is the thread that runs right through the town’s story.
+A safe haven in Viking times and a final stop for ships of the Hudson’s Bay Company, it’s now the heart of Orkney’s dive industry, a ferry gateway to Scotland, and the home of the pioneering renewable energy industry in the islands.
+The harbour is the heart of the town, but elsewhere you’ll discover independent shops, studios, and galleries, as well as the world-renowned Pier Arts Centre.
+The best way to see Stromness is to simply take a stroll through the street as it runs from north to south, exploring all the nooks and crannies you can find.
 Dinner and Overnight Kirkwall.
-(B,L,D)
+(B,D)

 Day 4 - September 28th - This morning we make our way west to Skara Brae, a neolithic village dating from 2,500 BC which has been hidden under sand dunes, perfectly preserved, for thousands of years and was only rediscovered 150 years ago.
 We will also visit the Broch of Gurness, one of the most outstanding surviving examples of a later prehistoric settlement that is unique to northern Scotland.
 The Vikings who settled in Orkney from around 800 often used the mounds of earlier settlement sites as burial places, and this was the case at Gurness.
 Next is the Ring of Brodgar, a stone ring built in a true circle originally containing 60 megaliths.
 Next we visit Maeshowe, the finest chambered tomb in Western Europe.
 Built before 2700 BC, it was raided by the Vikings in the mid-12th century and plundered of its 'treasures'.
 Maeshowe is interesting because of the various runic inscriptions carved into the walls.
 This is one of the best known collections and includes the Maeshowe Dragon - a very well known Orkney icon.
 Finally we visit the Standing Stones of Stenness dating from 3,100BC making the stones complex one of the earliest stone circles in Britain.
 We then make our way back to our accommodation for dinner.
 Dinner and Overnight Kirkwall, Orkney.
 (B,D)

-Day 6 - September 30th - This morning we will visit St Magnus Cathedral in Kirkwall and have their Upper Levels Tour where they unlock the secrets of one of Orkney's Most Beautiful Buildings.
-We will walk up the narrow, spiral, stone staircases of this stunning sandstone cathedral.
-You will see galleries and collections of artefacts, the clock mechanism, the huge bells and the base of the spire, before getting the chance to take in a bird’s eye view of Kirkwall too.
-You will then have some free time in Kirkwall before we stop for lunch.
-After lunch we will take in the ruins of the Bishop's and Earl's Palaces.
+Day 8 - October 2nd - Today will be spent at your leisure in the lovely town of Kirkwall, a Viking Town at heart, with a skyline dominated by the magnificent 12th century Norse Cathedral of St Magnus.
+You can have breakfast at your at the leisure and as we are half way through the tour, the rest of the day will be entirely at your leisure as well.
+There is any number of things you can do nearby or you may just want to have a down day.
+In Kirkwall, the largest city on the islands you will find St. Magnus Cathedral.
+Begun in 1137 this cathedral built from alternating bands of local red and yellow sandstone is one of the finest and best preserved medieval cathedrals in Scotland.
+You may want to take in the ruins of the Bishop's and Earl's Palaces which are back behind the Cathedral.
 The medieval Bishop’s Palace was built around the same time as St Magnus Cathedral, in the early 1100s.
 The builder may well have been Bishop William the Old, crusader and friend of Earl Rognvald, St Magnus’s nephew and patron of the new cathedral.
 Across the road you'll find the Earl's Palace, which was constructed around 1606 by Patrick, Earl of Orkney - one of Orkney's most notorious rulers.
 His Renaissance palace was built to impress and featured a first-floor hall with elaborate staircase, inner, outer and guest chambers and accommodation for staff.
 Huge fireplaces dominated the main hall.
-Dinner and Overnight Kirkwall, Orkney.
-(B,L,D)
+The town officially has Scotland's Most Beautiful High Street full of wonderful shops and interesting streets.
+Overnight Kirkwall.
+(B)

 Day 15 - October 9th - We start our morning with a visit to Clickimin Broch on the shore of Clickimin Loch, an outstanding example of a sophisticated type of stone-built round house found only in Scotland.
 The broch has evidence of a settlement spanning over a thousand years.
 We then stop back in Lerwick where you will have time for another trip around Lerwick for some last minute shopping, visit the fudge shop or chocolate shop or just linger for awhile on the harbour to enjoy your last few moments on Shetland before lunch.
 After lunch we visit Lerwick Brewery for a tour.
 Our experienced guide will show us the ingredients, equipment and processes required to make ales and lagers in a craft brewery.
 On the tour we will have time to taste and smell the hops and malt as we make their way through the various stages of brewing.
 As we wander through their 12 barrel brewery, we will be taken through the process of how the beer is actually made until we arrive at the final product.
 The tour ends where it should, in our brewery bar where you may try out of some of their complimentary beers that we have been learning about.
-Then we board our Overnight Ferry to Aberdeen on the Mainland.
-You can find dinner onboard once we get settled in.
-Overnight at Sea.
+Then we board our evening flight back to Edinburgh on the mainland.
+You can find a bite to eat at the airport before we board.
+Overnight Edinburgh.
 (B,L)

 Day 17 - October 11th - We return you to Edinburgh International for your flight home.